 Young children, even infants and newborns, are observing their surroundings and learning from those around them.
 They may not be able to display what they are learning, but even from a very young age there is learning taking place.
 A growing body of research backs this up.

-On a personal note, my son Connor and husband Anthony have been attending Little Notes since Connor was 6 weeks old.
-As a young infant Connor would spend some parts of the class sleeping in his dad’s arms, but father and son still used Little Notes to share quality time and build their parent-child bond.
-We continue to use Little Notes songs and rhymes when playing with or soothing our son, now a rambunctious child who at 3 years old graduated from Little Notes to Suzuki Violin.
+On a personal note, my husband Anthony brought our son Connor, and now our daughter Aster, to Little Notes starting when each child was a few weeks old.
+Each child attended until they were 3½.
+When babies, each child would spend some parts of the class sleeping in their dad’s arms, but father and child still used Little Notes to share quality time and build their parent-child bond.
+Little Notes songs and rhymes have also helped us playing with or sooth our children (and pass the time on long road trips!)
+When each child turned 3½, they graduated from Little Notes to Suzuki Violin.

 Why is music important?

 Can you imagine your life without it?
 Music spans cultures throughout the world and is a wonderful form of artistic communication.
 By taking music with your child you are giving them a skill that will be valued for many years to come.

 As more research is being done on our brains, we are finding out just how much young children are learning from their very first day.
 Participating in baby music classes isn’t only fun, it is a great way to learn many skills such as language development, counting, and play acting.

 We already know the Suzuki songs since my older child plays an instrument.
 Why would we need this class?

 I am proud to say that the families involved in ESMA are very good about listening and their whole families are often involved in music.
 However, the Little Notes class is a chance for you and your baby to enjoy music together.
 We do things outside the Suzuki repertoire that prepare students for instrument lessons, but they also learn many life skills, such as how to take turns, how to share, patience, how to play a steady beat, and language exposure.
 Plus, as the parent, you get a chance to practice observation and share the fascination of learning.